bge-barcoding/gene_fetch/paper/paper.md

 `Gene Fetch` is implemented in Python `(>=3.9)` and leverages two main libraries: Biopython [@Cock:2009], which, through subpackages of the Bio package (Bio.Entrez, Bio.Seq, Bio.SeqIO, and Bio.SeqRecord), provides the foundation for NCBI database access, sequence parsing and manipulation; and RateLimit, which manages NCBI API rate constraints (beyond those provided in Bio.Entrez) to prevent request throttling.

-The tool follows a modular design with four primary components: configuration manager (handles search parameters and target-specific search term generation), Entrez handler (manages NCBI API interactions with comprehensive error handling), sequence processor (implements core logic for sequence extraction and validation), and output manager (controls file generation and reporting). `Gene Fetch` can process hundereds-thousands of samples (in 'batch' mode) with modest computational resources, as outlined in the GitHub repository.
+The tool follows a modular design with four primary components: configuration manager (handles search parameters and target-specific search term generation), Entrez handler (manages NCBI API interactions with comprehensive error handling), sequence processor (implements core logic for sequence extraction and validation), and output manager (controls file generation and reporting). `Gene Fetch` can process hundreds to thousands of samples (in 'batch' mode) with modest computational resources, as outlined in the GitHub repository.